subhrendu1987/ReaderKernelWriterUser/README.md

 make clean; make
 ```
 4. Use `make help` to see the instructions.
-5. Once the compilation process completes successfully, you will find a file named `receiver.ko` in the current directory.
+5. Once the compilation process completes successfully, you will find a file named `receiver.ko` and `server` in the current directory.
+6. Run server first with `./server`
-6. Load the kernel module using the following command:
+7. Load the kernel module using the following command:
 ```
 sudo insmod receiver.ko
 ```
-7. Check the kernel log to verify that the module loaded successfully:
+8. Check the kernel log to verify that the module loaded successfully:
 `dmesg --follow`
 You should see the message `Interact LKM initialized` in the output.
-8. Use userspace program to talk to the LKM, `sudo ./send2kernel <Message>`
+9. Use userspace program to talk to the LKM, `sudo ./send2kernel <Message>`
-9. To unload the kernel module, run the following command:
+10. To unload the kernel module, run the following command:
 ```
 sudo rmmod receiver
 ```